-Paid tax preparers, Electronic Return Originators (EROs), or other thirdparty transmitters who electronically transmit New Mexico personal income tax returns on behalf of taxpayers, use a tax software program, or file through the New Mexico website, must complete PIT-8453, 2018 Individual Income Tax Declaration for Electronic Filing and Transmittal.
+Paid tax preparers, Electronic Return Originators (EROs), or

+Mexico personal income tax returns on behalf of taxpayers, use a tax software program, or file through the New Mexico website, must complete PIT-8453, 2020 Individual Income Tax Declaration for Electronic Filing and Transmittal.
 These transmitters must maintain in their records the taxpayers' signatures.
+PIT-8453 authorizes electronic transmission of the tax return, with patient in the software for the tax return.

-PIT-8453 authorizes electronic transmission of the tax return, authenticates the electronic part of the return, and under certain circumstances provides a transmittal for additional supporting documentation.
+HII-8453 authorizes electronic transmission of the tax return, authenticates the electronic part of the return, and under certain circumstances provides a transmittal for additional supporting documentation.